abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 ### M.S.
 Project @University of Idaho:

-MS Thesis title: *Evaluating the utility of structure from motion-derived point cloud for detecting insect damage using drone imagery of forests in Northern Rockies, USA.*
+MS Thesis title: *Evaluating the combination of reflectances and three-dimensional point cloud from drone imagery for detecting forest insect damage*

 Project description: My current M.S. research project focuses on evaluating methods of detecting forest insect damage and mortality using Unmanned Aerial Systems (UAS)-derived data products in conifer forests of the western United States.
-I am particularly interested in the utlity of UAS photogrammetry based Structure for Motion (SfM) derived point cloud data for the classification and characterization of tree damage of a given study area (UAS mission area).
-I am currently in the data processing and methodology development phase of my project, but I plan to share findings and data as soon as they are available!
+I am particularly interested in the utlity of UAS photogrammetry based point cloud data derived from Structure for Motion (SfM) for the classification and characterization of tree damage of a UAS mission area.

+*I am currently developing the manuscript for my project and I plan to share findings and data as soon as they are ready and available!*

 Drone data used for this MS thesis was collected for a broader project assessing tree damage funded by the NASA Commercial SmallSat Data Acquisition Program (NASA CSDA, award #80NSSC21K115) (*see ['Collaborative Research'](#collaborative-research) section below*).
 A DJI Matrice 210 drone equipped with a <a href="https://support.micasense.com/hc/en-us/articles/360011389334-RedEdge-MX-Integration-Guide" target="_blank">MicaSense RedEdge-MX sensor</a> (5-band calibrated sensor) from Washington State University's <a href = "https://labs.wsu.edu/meddenslab/" target="_blank">Forest Ecosystem Dynamics Lab</a> (*research partners*) was used for imagery acquisition.
 UAS image acquisition mission was planned and operated by <a href="https://atstahl.github.io/">Dr. Amanda Stahl</a>.
 Here is a sneak peek of the UAS-photogrammetry derived point cloud data I am working with (*data is displayed on CloudCompare*):